Batmobile: Elseworlds

 In Batman: Holy Terror, the Batmobile is depicted on a two-page spread at the end of the story, with Bruce musing that it was provided to him by the remaining members of the underground movement against the religious dictatorship that rules the world in this timeline.

 In Batman & Dracula: Red Rain, the Batmobile is presented as a basic open-topped car with a single bat-wing at its rear, similar in design to the original Batmobile in the comics.
 Batman was forced to abandon the Batmobile after the destruction of Wayne Manor to stop Dracula's vampire 'family' deprived him of a suitable place to keep the car, although Bruce reflects that he no longer needs the car after his transformation into a vampire grants him bat-like wings.
 However, it is revealed in Crimson Mist- the third novel in the trilogy- that the Batmobile survives in the remains of the Batcave, with Alfred briefly hiding behind it to escape Killer Croc during a chase through the cave.

 In Batman: The Dark Knight Returns, the Batmobile has been modified into a tank-like armored riot control vehicle, complete with machine guns shooting rubber bullets, a large cannon mounted on the front, and large tank treads in place of tires.
 According to Batman's narration, the only thing that can penetrate its armor "isn't from this planet" with the "damnedest alloy surface".
 Batman also mentions that it was Dick Grayson who came up with the name.
 The tank-like vehicle appears to take up two lanes of traffic on a normal road, evidenced when returning from Batman's initial fight with the leader of the Mutants, and thus is too big for normal land travel around Gotham.
 In the scenes prior to Batman's last stand with the Joker, Batman uses a motorcycle to traverse the city, using the tank again after the attempted nuclear strike and fires in Gotham, although it is torn apart during Batman's battle with Superman.
 This Batmobile reappeared in All Star Batman and Robin the Boy Wonder #4, which shows its construction by robots in the Batcave.

 In Frank Miller's All Star Batman and Robin the Boy Wonder, the car can convert into a harrier jet and a submarine.
 Dick Grayson comments that the name Batmobile is "totally queer".
 However, in Batman: The Dark Knight Returns, which exists in the same continuity, Grayson was stated as the one who coined the name.

-Cartoons and computer-generated portrayals
+Animated and computer-generated portrayals

-Animation
+Animated television series

 The Batmobile made a brief cameo at the end of the Looney Tunes Show episode "Reunion".
 Bugs Bunny drove off in it after seeing the Bat-Signal because, in that show, he is secretly Batman.
 This Batmobile slightly resembles the Golden Age version.